kk25q/m2x-java/README.md

 You can find this code in [M2XClientTests.java](src/test/java/com/att/m2x/client/M2XClientTests.java).
 These tests have a lot of examples for the most of M2X API methods.
-To run the tests you should specify your master api key in m2x.test.keys.xml resource file.
+To run the tests you should specify your Master API Key in the m2x.test.keys.xml resource file.

 Versioning
 ==========================